FOLLOW US:

 The ancient Arabs themselves initiated this tradition based on their needs, later attributing it to the idol gods, whom they believed commanded them not to shed blood or loot caravans during those four months.

-Additionally, the Arabs followed the Lunar Calendar, which had a flaw of being ten days shorter than the Solar Calendar.
+Additionally, the Arabs followed the Lunar Calendar, which had the flaw of being ten days shorter than the Solar Calendar.
 This flaw had a significant impact on the lives of the Arab people, as it made it challenging to align Hajj events and trade caravans with months of favorable weather.
 Due to the Lunar Calendar, Hajj would sometimes fall during extremely hot or cold weather.
 Similarly, many trade goods were also dependent on weather conditions and could not be traded during the off-season.

 Not only did the Arabs of that time follow the Lunar Calendar, but the Jews also followed a similar calendar.
 However, the Jews recognized the flaw in the Lunar Calendar and introduced a reform by adding an extra month every three years to make it align with the Solar Calendar.